-LITERARY SOCIETIES,
+LITERARY SOCIETIES.

 The great value of literary culture was early recognized by the management of this school.
 The result was that societies for drilling in readings, recitations, essays, orations, debates, etc., were established.
 Out of these have grown the present two well organized and efficient literary societies, namely, the Potter and the Philo Everett, besides one debating club.
 The Potter is the older of the two societies, and was organized about 1862; the Philo on the 22d of August, 1864.
 At the organization of the latter society, Hon.
-S. M. Brainerd, late a member of Congress, who was then a student in the school, acted as secretary of the meeting.
+S. M. Brainerd, late a Member of Congress, who was then a student in the school, acted as secretary of the meeting.
 The first minutes of the society are entered in his handwriting.
 These two societies are in a highly flourishing condition.
 They each have beautifully furnished rooms, with a square piano in each, finely carpeted, and each has a large stage, with curtains and the necessary scenery to enable them to give dramatic entertainments.
 Considerable friendly rivalry exists between them and they are in the habit of giving annual contests for prizes in which chosen members from each take part.
-The time of meeting of each society is at 2 o'clock Saturday afternoon.
+The time of meeting of each society is at 4 o'clock Monday afternoon.
 The work done is of high order of excellence, and the students of the school are urged to join and take part in the weekly exercises.
-Edinboro is especially proud of these two institutions, and justly believes that in no other Normal School in the State is the literary side of the school, in so far as public performance is concerned, better taken care of.
+Edininboro is especially proud of these two institutions, and justly believes that in no other Normal School in the State is the literary side of the school, in so far as public performance is concerned, better taken care of.

-ACCESS,
+ACCESS.

-The nearest railroad station is Cambridge Springs, on what is known as the Erie Railroad, and hacks connect with trains at that place.
+The nearest railroad station is Cambridge Springs, on what is known as the Erie Railroad, and electric railway connects with trains at that place.
 This road makes good connections for the south and west at Meadville, eighteen miles away, and at Corry, on the Philadelphia & Erie, for the north and east.
-By the opening of the present school year it is hoped that the electric road from Erie to Cambridge Springs, via Edinboro, will be completed.